-Investment property is property held either to earn rental income or for capital appreciation or both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.
+Investment property is property held either to earn rentalincome or for capital appreciation or both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.

-Investment property is initially measured at cost and subsequently at fair value with any change therein recognised in profit or loss.
+Investment property is initially measured at cost and subsequently at fair value with any change therein recognized in profit or loss.

-Any gain or loss on disposal of investment property (calculated as the difference between the net proceeds from disposal and the carrying amount of the item) is recognised in profit or loss.
-When investment property that was previously classified as property, plant and equipment is sold, any related amount included in the revaluation reserve is transferred to retained earnings.
+Any gain or loss on disposal of investment property(calculated as the difference between the net proceeds from disposal and the carrying amount of the item) is recognized in profit or loss.
+When investment property that was previously classified as property, plant and equipment is sold, any related amount included in the revaluation reserveis transferred to retained earnings.

-Rental income from investment property is recognised as other revenue on a straight-line basis over the term of the lease.
-Lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
+Rental income from investment property is recognized as other revenue on a straight-line basis over the term of the lease.
+Lease incentives granted are recognized as an integral part of the total rental income, over the term of thelease.